msftcangoblowm/wreck/README.rst

 - commercial/public entities must obtain a license waiver

-Meaning pay to support the project and towards funding ongoing package maintainance.
+Meaning pay to support the project and towards funding ongoing package maintenance.

 - Do not change the copyright notice; that's serious IP theft.